 - Drug-related issues: 10 days

-- Landlord wants to move in: 60 days
+- The landlord wants to move in 60 days

-- Landlord wants to tear down building: 120 days
+- The landlord wants to tear down the building: 120 days

-As always, there are some exception to these dates depending on the specific property type.
+As always, there is some exception to these dates depending on the specific property type.
 There are a lot of intricacies to the rules of eviction, but knowing this base information will help you set up the process appropriately.

 Step 3: Move Up To The Board

 If your tenant does not move out within the allotted time or correct the problematic behavior, it’s time for you to move your process to the Landlord and Tenant Board.

 This board manages the oversight of many tenant and landlord relationship problems, so it is with them that you will want to file for eviction.

-You will have to filed an application for eviction with the Board.
+You will have to file an application for eviction with the Board.
 The application will explain the issue, what you want to be done about it, and other essential information.
 The Board will review this information and schedule a hearing if you seem to have enough reason for the eviction.

 Step 4: The Hearing

 Come to the hearing prepared with information about your eviction application.
 Bring evidence of the issue that you are having, how you have attempted to resolve the problem with the tenant, and the written notice that you gave them.

-Your goal here is to prevent all important information so that everyone one can make fair and clear decisions about whether or not an eviction should take place.
+Your goal here is to prevent all important information so that everyone can make fair and clear decisions about whether or not an eviction should take place.
 The tenant should also come prepared with this information.

 At the hearing, there will be a lot of back and forth so that the overseeing Board member can make a decision.
 If you or the tenant does not show up, it is likely the Board will rule in the other member’s favor.